 DEADLY AWARDS: Holy Spirit College are also involved in the “Deadly Awards,” where students are recognised for their outstanding commitment within the year, to improve in a range of areas from attendance, community involvement, entertainment, sport and music and show a general positive attitude towards their culture, education and learning.

-NEW: In 2019 year we will commence a new Cultural Learning Program within the College for our Aboriginal and Torres Strait Islander students.
+In 2019 year, we were able to commence a new Cultural Learning Program within the College for our Aboriginal and Torres Strait Islander students.

-The program will involve the students learning how to weave and play the didgeridoo (boys).
-Singing traditional songs and learning traditional dance will also be offered for interested students, further embracing the heritage and culture of the traditional custodians of this land.
+The program involved the students learning how to weave and play the didgeridoo (boys).
+Singing traditional songs and learning traditional dance will also be offered in 2020 for interested students, further embracing the heritage and culture of the traditional custodians of this land.

-UNCLE KEVIN BUTLER: Kevin spends several days at Holy Spirit College each week, working alongside students improving their painting and knowledge of skills in Aboriginal Art.
+UNCLE KEVIN BUTLER: Kevin spends every Thursday at Holy Spirit College, working alongside students improving their painting and knowledge of skills in Aboriginal Art.
 Students enjoy having Uncle Kev as a mentor and have produced some wonderful artwork with his knowledge and guidance.